 Both Redwood Shores and Foster City are communities with primarily newer construction (on smaller lots) relative to the age of most neighborhoods in the San Francisco Bay Area.
 Many home buyers are drawn to the area because they are very open, clean, and the water of course makes them scenic, too.
 There are several nice parks.
 Schools serving Redwood Shores are highly regarded.

 Both areas are built on landfill over the bay mud and are, of course, at a very low elevation.
 Some home buyers are concerned about homes sinking either over time or in the event of a significant earthquake.
 Others worry about rising bay waters.

 One significant area to watch for is moisture under the home due to the high water table.
 When there’s a lot of moisture, there’s a risk of the reinforcing bars in the foundation rusting and in turn cracking the foundation.
 This can be a very expensive problem to fix.
-When considering these areas, hire excellent inspectors and look closely at the water issues for any property that you may want to buy.
+When considering these areas, hire excellent inspectors and look closely at the foundation and water issues for any property that you may want to buy.
 If your property inspector suggests a drainage and foundation inspection, heed that advice.

 Much of the peninsula does afford views of the bay from a distance.
 The gentle hills in Belmont and San Carlos and the Emerald Hills area of Redwood City each have areas with wonderful vistas (not exclusively these areas, of course), but you’ll have to find them on a case by case basis.